UCL/scikit-surgerydocker/.docs/source/gpu_container.md

 ## About stereo-recon-example program:
 The program is modifed code of [keras-flask-deploy-webapp](https://github.com/mtobeiyf/keras-flask-deploy-webapp) to make it work with the PSMNet model, and predict disparity maps from left/right images.

+## Preliminary requirements:
+Before starting make sure that you meet the software and hardware requirement.
+### Software Requirements:
+#### On Linux
+On Linux, the software you need are.
+1. Docker
+1. NVIDIA driver
+1. NVIDIA Container runtime

+#### On Windows
+Sharing GPU of host computer with docker is not possible on Windows yet.
+So do not run this example on Windows computer.

+#### On Mac
+Sharing GPU of host computer with docker is not possible on Mac yet.
+So do not run this example on Mac computer.

+### Hardware Requirements:
+Make sure that you have GPU present on the Computer running docker.

 ## Step 0: Prepare the docker host
 Docker host is the machine on which the docker is installed.
 To run the GPU program in docker you need to install [nvidia-container-runtime](https://nvidia.github.io/nvidia-container-runtime/).
 The steps for debian based distribution are